 The Mosque and Hospices

-The mosque and its rectangular, walled precinct are aligned with qibla on the northwest-southeast axis.
-Three gates, located at the south corner (Türbe Kapisi), west corner (Çarsi Kapisi) and along the northwest wall, lead into the precinct.
+The mosque is placed within a rectangular walled precinct aligned with qibla on a northwest-southeast axis.
+Three gates, located at the south corner (Türbe Kapısı), west corner (Çarsı Kapısı) and along the northwest wall, lead into the precinct.
 The mosque, with its cemetery, occupies the southeast end of the precinct and is composed of a single-domed prayer hall preceded by a large, arcaded courtyard and flanked by square hospice wings.

 A muqarnas portal leads into the prayer hall, which measures twenty-four and a half meters per side -- two bays shorter than the width of the portico.
 It is capped at thirty-two and a half meters by a single dome that rests on pendentives between four grand arches embedded in the walls.
 The interior is lit by four casement windows on each wall, which are topped by arched windows that display colored glass arabesques.
 Windows pierced at the base of the shallow dome are separated by buttresses on the exterior.